dklann/gp/README.md

 Options

       -a|--append:       append to an existing file
-      -e|--edit:         edit an existing file with ${EDITOR}
+      -c|--copy|--clip:  copy the specified field to the X selection clipboard -e|--edit:         edit an existing file with ${EDITOR}
-      -d|--diff:         run 'git diff' on the whole repo -n|--new:          create a new encrypted file
+      -d|--diff:         run 'git diff' on the whole repo -h|--help:         display a helpful usage message
+      -n|--new:          create a new encrypted file
       -g|--no-use-agent: do not use the GPG agent -l|--pull:         run 'git pull'